MINOLTA SHORT-TO-MODERATE TELE- ZOOM LENSES

 WEIGHT: 1lbs.
 8.8oz.

 A new lens to the Minolta line-up of SLR lenses in the MC Rokkor-X series.
 A one-touch, super-quality zoom that Leica liked so much they sold it as the Leitz Vario-Elmar R 80-200 f4.5.
-At the time the Minolta zoom had a list price of $400.
+At the time this Minolta zoom had a list price of $400.
 The Leica?
 The exact same lens, with German quality control? $1200.
-The f-stops appear in the viewfinders of cameras that are equippped to display them.
+The f-stops appear in the viewfinders of cameras that are equipped to display them.

 FOCAL LENGTH: 80-200mm